GtkWidget is the base class all widgets in GTK derive from.

 - public unowned StyleContext get_style_context ()

-Returns the style context associated to this
+Returns the style context associated to the widget.

 - public unowned Object get_template_child (Type widget_type, string name)

-Fetch an object build from the template XML for widget_type
+Fetches an object build from the template XML for widget_type

-in
+in the widget.

 - public unowned string? get_tooltip_markup ()